 Depending on your financial situation, you may receive grants (need-based award that aren’t repaid) or low-interest federally-backed loans, some of which do not start accruing interest until after you graduate.
 Any student who files the Free Application for Federal Student Aid (FAFSA) will qualify for federal student loans regardless of financial need.

 Students completing an Early Action application (by November 15 for fall admission) can also complete the FAFSA4Caster, a free, online estimate to help students understand their options to pay for college.
 Students who wish to receive an early estimate of need-based financial aid from Linfield can complete the FAFSA4Caster, print the College Cost Worksheet (showing the estimated Expected Family Contribution - click here for an example), and submit it to the Office of Financial Aid via email (firstname.lastname@example.org), fax (503.883.2486) or mail (Office of Financial Aid, Linfield College, 900 SE Baker Street, McMinnville, OR 97128.
 Please write or type the student's first and last name and Linfield ID or Social Security Number on the document.
 In order to receive an early estimate of need-based financial aid, please submit the FAFSA4Caster by December 15.

 All students at Linfield will be offered the financial support to work on campus through Federal Work Study (need-based work opportunities) or Campus Employment (non-need-based work).
 Both funding sources provide students with approximately 10 hours a week at Oregon minimum wage over the course of the academic year.
-Students are not guaranteed a position on campus, and must apply for openings as listed on the Student Employment website.
+Students are not guaranteed a position on campus, and must apply for openings as listed on CatConnect through the Office of Career Development.